-Erin has performed at the Aspen Music Festival, Carnegie Hall, Walt Disney Concert Hall, Hahn Hall at the Music Academy of the West, Colburn's Zipper Hall, the National Gallery in Washington, DC, and as soloist at the Ford Amphitheatre in Hollywood. wild Up has performed alongside the International Contemporary Ensemble (ICE) and the Los Angeles Philharmonic.
-Erin is featured prominently on the University of Michigan Symphony Band release, Classic Structures, as well as wild Up's latest albums, Feather & Stone.
+Erin has performed at the Aspen Music Festival, Carnegie Hall, Walt Disney Concert Hall, Hahn Hall at the Music Academy of the West, Colburn's Zipper Hall, the National Gallery in Washington, DC, and as soloist at the Ford Amphitheatre in Hollywood.
+Wild Up has performed alongside the International Contemporary Ensemble (ICE) and the Los Angeles Philharmonic.
+Erin is featured prominently on the University of Michigan Symphony Band release, Classic Structures, as well as Wild Up's album, Feather & Stone.
 She has worked closely with Emmy-award winning composer Michael Daugherty on a variety of projects and has recorded with the United Musicians Symphony Orchestra of Los Angeles at Warner Brothers Studios and with Wild Up at Sunset Sound.